Last updated: April 27, 2023

 The articles must be signed by an authorized representative and filed in order to form your limited liability company.

-Once you file the articles, it can take four to six weeks to have your Maryland LLC approved, depending on whether or not there are objections to them becoming effective.
+Once you file the articles, it can take four to six weeks to have your Maryland LLC approved.

 Step 4: Put Together an Operating Agreement

-An LLC operating agreement is a comprehensive legal document that sets forth the rights, powers, and duties of each member (owner) in Maryland LLCs.
+An LLC operating agreement is a comprehensive legal document that sets forth the rights, powers, and duties of each Maryland LLC member.

 Operating agreements are similar to a corporation's articles or bylaws, except it is designed for smaller LLC owners with more than one member.